- Description

 DIY Candle Cooling

 Allow candles to cool to room temperature.
 After 48 hours of cooling, test the candle for wick diameter and mushrooming.
 Mushrooming occurs when carbon and/or other substances build up at the end of the wick and interfere with combustion.
-Mushrooming can lead to soot and unpleasant odors.
+Mushrooming can cause soot and unpleasant odors.

 Try different wicks until you get a proper flame.
 Small air bubbles may be observed around the wick during combustion, this is a normal phenomenon.